Discriminative Multimodal Learning via Conditional Priors in Generative Models: Methods

 The latent representations may therefore, as a consequence of this, fail to encode information about $\x_{\smallM}$, which is equivalent to generating $\x_{\smallM}$ based on the prior $p(\z|\x_{\smallO})$.
 This problem is called \textit{posterior collapse} in the one-modality literature \citep{dieng_avoiding_2019,lucas_dont_2019}.
 It occurs when the variational posterior distribution matches the prior.
 We therefore introduced a conditional mutual information term $(1-\omega)I(\x_{\smallM},\z|\x_{\smallO})$ in Eq. \ref{eq_lowerbound} to counteract this problem, $\omega \in [0,1]$ weighting the optimization on the mutual information term.
 The following likelihood-free objective function for a single data point is therefore obtained\footnote{We write the objective function for a single data point to improve readability.
 The outer expectation in the objective function for the average conditional log-likelihood is approximated with the empirical data distribution.}

-the last divergence term being called the marginal KL divergence \citep{hoffman2016elbo}.
+where the last divergence term is called the marginal KL divergence \citep{hoffman2016elbo}.
 The full derivation for Eq. \ref{eq_elbo_2kl} is given in Appendix A.

 The first KL divergence term in Eq. \ref{eq_elbo_2kl} has an analytical solution.
-The second KL divergence is, however, intractable due to the marginal distribution $q(\z|\x_{\smallO})$.
+The second KL divergence is intractable due to the marginal distribution $q(\z|\x_{\smallO})$.
 It can, however, be replaced by any strict divergence term \citep{zhao2017infovae}, e.g. maximum mean discrepancy divergence (MMD) \citep{gretton2007kernel}.
 We select the squared population MMD since it encourages the average posterior distribution to match the whole prior, which is

-where $\mathcal{F}$ is a unit ball in a universal reproducing kernel Hilbert space $\mathcal{H}$, $p$ and $q$ are Borel probability measures, and $k(\cdot,\cdot)$ is a universal kernel.
-We use a Gaussian kernel in our proposed model, the objective function for a single data point therefore becoming
+Here $\mathcal{F}$ is a unit ball in a universal reproducing kernel Hilbert space $\mathcal{H}$, $p$ and $q$ are Borel probability measures, and $k(\cdot,\cdot)$ is a universal kernel.
+We use a Gaussian kernel in our proposed model.
+Finally, the objective function for a single data point therefore becomes

 where $\lambda$ counteracts the loss imbalance between the $\mathcal{X}_2$ and $\mathcal{Z}$ spaces and $\alpha$ controls the importance of the classification loss in the objective function.
-Note that Eq. \ref{eq_convex_elbo} gives more flexibility.
-It recovers the variational lower bound for $\omega=1$, and allows the fine tuning of $\omega$ for tasks in which mutual information between $\x_{\smallM}$ and $\z$ is preferred.